jpswade/jpswade.github.io/_posts/2011-08-15-the-rise-and-fall-of-whoisx.md

 <!--more-->We developed out the project into more of a whois lookup service because this was useful to customers who wanted to see details about their domain using a web service rather than understanding how to do a whois lookup from the command line.

 However, we soon came to realise that the site was causing a high load on the server because it was being hammered by bots.
 These bots were visiting thousands of URLs in an attempt to get WhoisX to generate a link back to them.
-Little do they know that, that&#8217;s not how it works.
+Little do they know that, that's not how it works.

 The project was revamped with a whole load of new features including caching and load checking, which worked very well.